-Grow a variety of edible flowers in your own garden (just skip the toxic sprays, pesticides, or fertilizers) or order them from dealers who ship them straight to your door in clamshell packages.
+Grow a variety of edible flowers in your garden (be sure to skip the toxic sprays, pesticides, and fertilizers!) or order them from dealers who ship them straight to your door in clamshell packages.
 Before going all in, however, sample a petal or two since some flowers can err on the bitter side.

-If the flavors get your seal of approval, try freezing them in ice cubes for the prettiest cocktails around—or incorporate them into one of the showy recipes ahead.
+If the flavors get your seal of approval, try freezing them in ice cubes for the prettiest cocktails around or incorporate them into one of our showy recipes.

-Spring desserts don't get any easier (or prettier!) than this five-ingredient viola candy bark.
-Just melt down chocolate, candy coating, and shortening, then stir in lavender oil.
+Spring desserts don't get any easier (or garden-inspired gorgeous!) than this five-ingredient viola candy bark.
+Just melt chocolate, candy coating, and shortening, then stir in lavender oil.
 Spread onto a baking sheet and sprinkle with viola petals.

-Mix up your mason jar morning meal by sprinkling a few edible violas on top of your fruit, yogurt, and granola parfait.
+Mix up your Mason jar morning routine by sprinkling a few edible violas on top of your fruit, yogurt, and granola parfait.

 Nasturtiums are edible annuals.
 Their unique flavor is amplified here with the help of a savory goat cheese spread.
 This impressive appetizer is super easy to make: Just mix together ingredients, roll into balls, and place inside a fresh nasturtium blossom.

-For a simple yet oh-so-showy dessert, pipe a mixture of whipped cream and lemon curd on top of storebought merinuge shells.
+For a simple yet showy dessert, pipe a mixture of whipped cream and lemon curd on top of store-bought meringuee shells.
 Finish with an edible pansy or two.

 Dried hibiscus flowers take this gelato to the next level.
-Start by choosing your melon—cantaloupe or watermelon—then add in the rest of the ingredients, including orange peel, sugar, and whipping cream.
+Start by choosing your melon—cantaloupe or watermelon—then add the remaining ingredients, including orange peel, sugar, and whipping cream.
 The result is a creamy dessert perfect for a warm night.

 Dress up regular or sparkling water with fresh flowers.
 The petals not only give the water a delicate floral flavor but also create a stunning centerpiece when served in a clear container.